Skip to main content

 Click a question below to learn more about connectors.

-You can connect your Base44 app to Gmail, Google Workspace tools (Drive, Docs, Sheets, Slides), Google Calendar, Google BigQuery, Google Analytics, Slack User, Slack Bot, Discord, GitHub, Notion, ClickUp, Wrike, Box, Salesforce, HubSpot, LinkedIn, TikTok, and more.To see the most up-to-date list, go to your app’s dashboard and click IntegrationsBrowse.
+You can connect your Base44 app to Gmail, Google Workspace tools, Google Calendar, Google BigQuery, Google Analytics, Slack, Discord, GitHub, Notion, ClickUp, Wrike, Box, Salesforce, HubSpot, LinkedIn, TikTok, and more.For the full list of available connectors, example prompts, and permissions, see the Connectors catalog.

 Yes.
 You can connect multiple tools to the same app.